Retirement Income Ideas for Your Financial and Lifestyle Choices

 Investing in Bonds and Fixed Income

-Most bonds offer fixed coupon rates, which can give the impression that bonds are among the safest investments available.
+Most bonds offer fixed coupon rates (i.e., a steady, repeatable income stream), which can give the impression that bonds are among the safest investments available.
 However, bonds still carry several types of risk:

-- Interest rate risk.
-Since interest rates and bond prices move inversely, rising interest rates may cause your fixed income holdings to lose value.
+• Interest rate risk.
+Interest rates and bond prices move inversely.
+That means rising interest rates may cause your fixed income holdings to lose value.
 If you sell before they mature, you may end up realizing significant losses.

-- Liquidity risk.
-Some bonds aren’t very liquid—you may find them difficult to buy or sell.
+• Liquidity risk.
+Some bonds may be difficult to buy or sell, meaning they lack liquidity.
 You could purchase a thinly traded bond at a premium, or sell a thinly traded bond at a discount—both potentially unfavorable scenarios.
 In the worst-case scenario, you may not be able to find a buyer for your bonds when you need to sell for emergency cash.

 In addition to these risks, bonds generally underperform stocks over the long term, which could hinder reaching your retirement goals.
 However, bonds can still play a role in your retirement income plan, but we generally recommend using them as a buffer against the stock market’s volatility instead of as your primary income source.

-- Surrender charges.
-If you have a significant unexpected expense in retirement and need to pull money out of an annuity earlier in a higher amount than specified in your annuity contract, you may be subject to incredibly high surrender charges depending on the contract.
+• Surrender charges.
+If you have a significant unexpected expense in retirement and need to pull money out of an annuity earlier than specified in your annuity contract, you may be subject to incredibly high surrender charges depending on the contract.

 A CD is a promissory note issued by a bank.
 It entitles the CD owner to predictable interest for a pre-determined time period—anywhere from one month to five years.
 The downside to a CD’s predictable returns is the loss of liquidity.